adRise/update-pr-branch/README.md

-# PR Auto Updater Action
+# Update PR Branch Action

 ![GitHub Actions](https://github.com/adRise/pr-auto-updater/actions/workflows/unit_test.yml/badge.svg?branch=master)
 [![Coverage Status](https://coveralls.io/repos/github/adRise/pr-auto-updater/badge.svg?branch=master)](https://coveralls.io/github/adRise/pr-auto-updater)

-This GitHub action is designed to work with the GitHub `auto-merge` feature.
+> Automatically update the PR branch

-The action will try to update the branch of the newest open PR that matches the below conditions
+The action helps "click" "Update Branch" button for your ready-to-merge PRs.
+Designed to work with the GitHub `auto-merge` option.
+It will update the newest open PR that match the below conditions

-- The PR has the auto-merge option enabled
+- The PR has the `auto-merge` option enabled
 - The PR has 2 approvals and no changes-requested review
 - The PR has all checks passed
 - The PR branch has no conflicts with the base branch